Continuum effective Hamiltonian for graphene bilayers for an arbitrary smooth lattice deformation from microscopic theories: Introduction

 First, the continuum Hamiltonian is derived entirely from the microscopic tight binding models.
 As a consequence, all the parameters in the continuum Hamiltonian can be expressed by suitable moments of the hopping functions and the lattice distortions, yielding realistic values of the electron-phonon couplings as a byproduct.
 This allows for a direct comparison of the theory with the experiments if the deformed positions of atoms are measured by local probes.

 Second, when applied to the twisted bilayer graphene, the continuum model derived here goes beyond the BM model\cite{BMModel,Balents19} by systematically including higher order gradient terms i.e.~gradients of both the slowly varying envelope of the fermion fields and of the atomic displacement fields.
 Because they are derived directly in real space via a gradient expansion, each term in our continuum theory is local~\cite{MacDonalNonlocal} (although, of course, not necessarily just `contact').
+In contrast, the continuum models in Refs.~\cite{BMModel,KoshinoPRB20} are obtained in the momentum space which makes any treatment of spatial inhomogeneity inconvenient, and when translated to real space, the existing models include only (some of the) first order gradient terms.
 The motivation for including higher order gradient terms is directly related to the physics of the magic angle.
-For a twist angle $\theta$ near the magic value $1.1{\degree}$, the estimate of the energy scale of the leading order terms constituting the BM model\cite{BMModel,Balents19} can be obtained by multiplying the Fermi velocity $v_F$ and the typical momentum deviation from the Dirac point, $\hbar v_F|\bK|\theta\sim 200$meV for the intra-layer term, and $\sim 100$meV for the contact inter-layer term.
+For a twist angle $\theta$ near the magic value $1.1^{\circ}$, the estimate of the energy scale of the leading order terms constituting the BM model\cite{BMModel,Balents19} can be obtained by multiplying the Fermi velocity $v_F$ and the typical momentum deviation from the Dirac point, $\hbar v_F|\bK|\theta\sim 200$meV for the intra-layer term, and $\sim 100$meV for the contact inter-layer term.
 The second order intra-layer derivative terms and the first order derivative in fermion and atomic displacement fields inter-layer terms are smaller by the factor of $\sim|\fvec K| a \theta = 4\pi\theta/3\sim 0.08$, seemingly justifying their omission (for definitions of various parameters mentioned, see the next section).
 As is well known, however, at the magic angle the non-interacting bandwidth is anomalously smaller than the scale of the leading order terms by at least an order of magnitude, making the higher order terms comparable to the non-interacting narrow bandwidth~\cite{GuineaModel}.
 Moreover, even if smaller, they can be of similar order to the scale of Coulomb interaction, and they break particle-hole symmetry~\cite{Bernevig1,Leon2,Dai1,KaxirasGradient}, thus lifting degeneracy of the ground state manifold in strong coupling~\cite{KangVafekPRL,Zaletel2,BernevigTBG,NickKekule,VafekKangPRL20}.
 Therefore, it is desirable to study their effects systematically as we do here and the companion paper.